ganezdragon/perl-language-server/README.md

-# perl-language-server
+# Perl IDE

 A simple perl language server written in typescript, with a client that's also written in typescript.
 Intended to be used with vs code, but could be extended.

 ## Features

-- Syntax highlighting (still in beta)
+- Syntax check (beta)
 - Function Navigation
 - Variable Navigation (beta)

 > Other features coming up in the alpha release

+## Upcoming features
+- Integrated debugger
+- Code completion
+- Much more to come

 ## Requirements